theochem/PyCI/README.rst

 ..
-    : This file is part of DOCI.
+    : This file is part of PyCI.
     :
-    : DOCI is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
+    : PyCI is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
     :
-    : DOCI is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
+    : PyCI is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License : for more details.
     :
-    : You should have received a copy of the GNU General Public License : along with DOCI.
+    : You should have received a copy of the GNU General Public License : along with PyCI.
 If not, see <http://www.gnu.org/licenses/>.

 |Python 2.7| |Python 3.8|

-DOCI
+PyCI
 ====

-DOCI is a flexible *ab-initio* quantum chemistry library for seniority-zero configuration interaction, or DOCI, consisting of a C++ library and a Python package.
+PyCI is a flexible *ab-initio* quantum chemistry library for Configuration Interaction consisting of a C++ library and a Python package.

-DOCI is distributed under the GNU General Public License version 3 (GPLv3+).
+PyCI is distributed under the GNU General Public License version 3 (GPLv3+).

 See http://www.gnu.org/licenses/ for more information.

 Dependencies
 ------------

-The following programs/libraries are required to run DOCI:
+The following programs/libraries are required to run PyCI:

 -  Python_ (≥3.x or ≥2.7)
 -  NumPy_ (≥1.13)

-The following programs/libraries are required to build DOCI:
+The following programs/libraries are required to build PyCI:

 -  GCC_ (≥4.8) or `Clang/LLVM`_ (≥3.3) C++ compiler
 -  Python_ (≥3.x or ≥2.7, including system headers)